jkdeng/jkdeng.github.io/_pages/about.md

 </div> -->

 # 📖 Educations
+- *2025.06 - Present*: King Abdullah University of Science and Technology (KAUST)
+  - Doctor of Philosophy, Electrical and Computer Engineering
+  - Jeddah, Saudi Arabia
-- *2023.08 - 2025.06*: King Abdullah University of Science and Technology (KAUST)
+- *2023.08 - 2025.05*: King Abdullah University of Science and Technology (KAUST)
   - Master of Science, Electrical and Computer Engineering
   - Jeddah, Saudi Arabia
 - *2019.09 - 2023.06*: University of Electronic Science and Technology of China (UESTC)